windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ### Create the embeddings

 Using the OpenAI API, we can create embeddings for each of the documents.
-Fortunately for us, there is a script on the Windmill Hub that does exactly that: [Create embedding](https://hub.windmill.dev/scripts/openai/1454/create-embedding-openai).
+Simirarly to the Github script, there is an other script on the Windmill Hub for it: [Create embedding](https://hub.windmill.dev/scripts/openai/1454/create-embedding-openai).

 ### Store the embeddings on Supabase